|

 In large bowl, mix together flour salt and remaining sugar.

-mix well.
+to mix well.
 Add beaten eggs.
 Knead in bowl for 5 - 7 minutes.
-Turn onto floured
+Turn

-pieces (about 10 - 12).
-Using the hands, roll each small piece into a strip
+small pieces (about 10 - 12).
+Using the hands, roll each small piece

 Preheat oven to 375°F.

-F oven for 15 minutes, or until lightly browned.
-Let cool on wire rack.
+375° F oven for 15 minutes, or until lightly browned.
+Let cool on wire

-for her.
-In Sweden, there are also public processions of "Lucias,"
+her.
+In Sweden, there are also public processions of "Lucias," and

 |